Evertras/awf/README.md

 * Capture an objective by moving onto it with certain kinds of units
 * Gain points for each controlled objective every turn
 * Playable on web via HTML5
+* A full game should be completed in about 10-20 minutes (narrow later based on what's actually fun)

 ## Technical Goals